gittheking/linked_lists/README.md

   * peek

 ## How to Run (using a terminal node REPL)
-1. Clone repo by running:
+* Clone repo by running:
 ```
 $ git clone git@github.com:gittheking/linked_lists.git
 ```
-in your terminal.

-2. Navigate into the `linked_list` directory
+* Navigate into the `linked_list` directory

-3. If you have Node installed on your machine you can run the `.js` file with
+* If you have Node installed on your machine you can run the `.js` file with
 ```
 $ node linked_list.js
 ```

-4. Play with it and test your understanding of LL's.
+* Play with it and test your understanding of LL's.